DanielJoseph97/ai-agent/README.md

 A Python-based AI coding agent that can analyze, debug, and improve codebases using Google's Gemini API.
 This project demonstrates how to build an intelligent assistant that can interact with your code through function calling and provide meaningful suggestions for improvements.

-*Note*: I have used Gemini, but any LLM that provides an API key and free tier can be used.
+*Note*: I have used Gemini, but any LLM that provides an API key and free/paid tier can be used.

 ## Features

-- **Code Analysis**: Automatically analyzes Python files and identifies potential issues
+- **Code Analysis**: Analyzes Python files and identifies potential issues
-- **Bug Detection & Fixes**: Identifies bugs and provides detailed explanations and solutions
+- **Bug Detection & Fixes**: Identifies bugs and fixes
-- **Code Refactoring**: Suggests improvements for code structure and readability
-- **Interactive Debugging**: Engages in conversation about code issues and solutions
-- **File System Integration**: Can read and analyze multiple files in a project
+- **File System Integration**: Can read, write, edit and analyze multiple files in a project
 - **Function Calling**: Uses Gemini's function calling capabilities to interact with your codebase

 ## Prerequisites